 Train Employees

 Your employees must know how to operate vehicles safely before they start the engine.
-Give every employee an operating exam, and retest annually as you verify that they can safely operate the vehicles on the road or job site.
+Give every employee an operating exam and retest annually to verify they can safely operate vehicles on the road or job site.

-Between annual exams, provide trainings on safe operating procedures.
-Every employee should know defensive driving techniques, all Department of Transportation (DOT) guidelines, job site safety procedures and what to do after an accident.
+Between annual exams, provide trainings on defensive driving, Department of Transportation (DOT) guidelines, job site safety procedures and post-accident actions.

 Establish a Troubleshooting Reporting Procedure